 Negative thought-behaviour patterns can create a vicious cycle, which is further reinforced by distressing emotions of anxiety, depression, guilt, shame or anger.
-A CBT therapist will help you identify and learn how to challenge your negative patterns of thinking and behaving, whilst helping you cope with difficult emotions.
+A CBT Psychologist will help you identify and learn how to challenge your negative patterns of thinking and behaving, whilst helping you cope with difficult emotions.

 While CBT is widely recognised as a treatment for depression and anxiety, it is an adaptable therapy that can be used to treat a wide range of symptoms and conditions, including:

 Each session is personalised and adapted to suit the individual and their specific struggles at the time.
 However, CBT has a typical structure that may include: